Born Alexandra Hipwell, December 18, 1947, Melbourne.

 2008 Ongoing painting.
 Ongoing designing of hand woven rugs.
 Dealing in Central Asian tribal and traditional textiles.

-2010 Five weeks at porcelain studio in Jingdezhen, China, producing exhibition work.
-Exhibition of soumak carpets and porcelain at Joss Graham Gallery, London,UK.
+2010 Five weeks at porcelain studio in Jingdezhen , China producing exhibition work.
+Solo exhibition Joss Graham Gallery, London.

 Selected Solo Exhibitions: